powellrhys/powellrhys/README.md

 #### I am a Data and DevOps Engineer with over 2 years experience in the energy industry.

-With a Masters degree in Aerospace Engineering, my interests lie with aviation, engineering, software.
+With a Masters degree in Aerospace Engineering, my interests lie with aviation, engineering and software.
 Having gained experience in both data pipelines and infrastructure deployment, CI/CD and automation principles drive my development.

 # Social 📱